E1Bos/VALocker/readme.md

 ## Features

 - Provides a user-friendly GUI for easy interaction.
+- Can be run as an executable, no Python installation required.
 - Installs all necessary dependencies automatically.
 - Allows the window to be minimized into an icon.
 - Load-to-lock time of 100ms on average.